0x-eof/onefox/README.md

 ## Key Features
 * **Dynamic:** Resizing the window will not break, overlap, or clip any UI elements.
-* **Theme uniformity:** Some backgrounds are edited to be transparent (like the URL bar and bookmarks bar background), this allows you to use any Firefox theme without making it look broken.
+* **Theme uniformity:** Some backgrounds are edited to be transparent (like the URL bar and bookmarks bar background), this makes them "copy" the tabs bar background, creating uniformity, allowing you to use any Firefox theme without it looking broken.
 * **No extra fluff:** You want a one line Firefox and nothing more, only 44 lines of code.

 ---